red-scorp/DOT-SHIM/README.md

 - locked Pi headers
 - 2.54mm raster holes
+- double set of Pi headers (for inside and outside mount)
 - can be used as SHIM (no headers) or HAT (with headers)

 CAM files are available.